jared-hughes/svgToDesmos/README.md

 ## Limitations

-The conversion process for SVGs does not follow the full SVG specification (which includes transforms, view boxes, and more).
-It just looks for elements with a `d` attribute (such as `<glyph d="M 1 2 L 3 4" />`) and injects those paths as a parametric.
+The conversion process for SVGs works by using the [canvg](https://github.com/canvg/canvg) SVG renderer but swapping out a canvas context for a custom rendering canvas.
+In other words, it meets the full SVG spec, including transforms, colors, and more, with a few exceptions:

 That being said, this script lacks support for:

-- colors
+- arcs and ellipses (I haven't gotten around to these)
-- arcs (the `A` and `a` commands)
+- text and images embedded inside of SVGs
-- SVG transforms, etc.
+- path clipping (Very difficult to implement in Desmos)